You are viewing a story from harrypotterfanfiction.com

-Seamus throws up his hands.
-“All right, all right, yes, yes, let’s not waste time dwelling on the past, mates!
+Seamus throws up his hands, “All right, all right, let’s not waste time dwelling on the past, mates!
 So, where exactly is this interview again?”

 “Come on Edie, please!” he begs.
 “I just want to get a look at him!”

 “Bugger off!”
-Seamus beams him in the forehead with a bottle cap and says, without missing a beat, “It’ll be perfect.
+Seamus beams him in the forehead with a bottle cap, and says without missing a beat, “It’ll be perfect.
 It can be just a casual run-in.”

-“Seamus, nobody is going to believe that you just happened to be in Hogsmeade, almost ten years after you graduated, the day that a Quidditch player you used to stalk is visiting,” I say.
-“Besides, I’ll be nervous enough.
-I don’t need you staring at us from across the room on top of everything.”
+“Seamus, nobody is going to believe that you just happened to be in Hogsmeade, almost ten years after you graduated, the day that a Quidditch player you used to stalk is visiting.
+Besides, I’m nervous enough.
+I don’t need you staring from across the room on top of everything.”

 When I trek back to the kitchen for a glass of water some time later, I notice that my small den/dining room/rubbish storage area is still lit up by the two-way mirror.
 Seamus is snoring loudly, splayed out on the larger of the two sofas, but Dean is watching a Muggle football match.
+He’s loved it his whole life, even though Seamus and I would pick Quidditch any day.
 I fill my glass with water and return to sit beside him.

-“I can’t believe this,” I say happily after some silence.
+“I can’t believe this,” I say happily.

 Although I’ve always been awkward with sentiment, I manage, “Well it’s all because of your brilliant work landing me the internship.
 So thanks.
 It’s been interesting, to say the least, but this whole article would never have happened without it.”

-Dean laughs.
-“Well, don’t thank me yet, Wood might turn out to be a complete arse.”
+“Don’t thank me yet, Wood might turn out to be a complete arse.”

 I tear through my wardrobe, finally coming across a blue dress that is both clean and modest, and throw it on.
 Then, just when I am about to Disapparate I smear my mascara everywhere, which Dean has to awkwardly wipe away because I don’t have time to run back to the mirror.
-Finally I am grabbing my shoulder bag when I realize that I can’t locate a quill left right or center, even with Summoning Spells, and HOW AM I SUPPOSED TO INTERVIEW SOMEBODY WITHOUT A BLOODY QUILL?!
+Finally I am grabbing my shoulder-bag when I realize that I can’t locate a quill left right or center, even with Summoning Spells, and HOW AM I SUPPOSED TO INTERVIEW SOMEBODY WITHOUT A BLOODY QUILL?!

-With the most grace I think I have ever mustered in my life, I leap over a puddle and land beneath the awning of The Hog’s Head.
-I mutter a quick charm and warm air jets from the tip of my wand.
+It turns out there is an absolute downpour in Hogsmeade.
+And I have just Apparated right into the thick of it.
+With a rather unbecoming shriek I scurry beneath the awning of The Hog’s Head.
+I mutter a quick charm and warm air jets from my wand.
 Doing the best I can without a mirror, I dry my hair and clothes so that I no longer resemble a lake monster.
 When I am finally settled I check my watch.
+10:02.

-I open the door and poke my head in, but there is only the barkeep and a very old witch already drinking sherry.
-At least I’ve beaten Oliver Wood.
-I continue to stand beneath the awning, arms crossed, nervously drumming my fingers.
-With each splash of footsteps through the puddles my head jerks up excitedly, but it’s never him.
-It occurs to me that I really should have asked Rose for a photograph--obviously he doesn’t know what I look like.
+I open the door and poke my head in, but there is only the barkeep and a very old witch drinking sherry.
+No Oliver Wood.
+I stand beneath the awning, nervously drumming my fingers on my arms.
+Did he get here early, see that I was late, and leave?
+With each splash through the puddles my head jerks up, but it’s never him.
+I really should have tried to find a photograph of him, as he obviously doesn’t know what I look like.

 I check my watch again.
 10:16.
-I decide to head inside and claim a small table, ordering what turns out to be a bucket-sized mug of coffee.
-No wonder Rubeus Hagrid came here so often, they serve his portion sizes.
-The mug is almost too big for me to lift with two hands.
-Not the tastiest of brews, but I ended up not having time for my planned stop to Alchemy Coffee with my hectic morning.
-On the table I neatly spread out a roll of parchment, Dean’s quill, a small silvery recording orb that I nicked from Witch Weekly to play with forever ago, and the giant folder of Rose’s notes.
+I head inside and claim a small table, ordering what turns out to be a bucket-sized mug of coffee.
+No wonder Hagrid came here so often; the mug is almost too big for me to lift with two hands.
+Not the tastiest of brews, but it’ll get the job done.
+On the table I neatly lay out a roll of parchment, Dean’s quill, a small silvery recording orb that I sort-of-accidentally nicked from Witch Weekly, and the giant folder of notes.